Today's Articles

 *Patricia Era Bath was born on this date in 1942.
 She was a Black ophthalmologist, inventor, and academic.

 Bath is the daughter of Rupert and Gladys Bath.
-From Harlem, NYC, as a child, her parents encouraged her academically.
-Her father, an immigrant from Trinidad, was a newspaper columnist for the Amsterdam News, a merchant seaman, and the first black man to work for the New York City Subway as a motorman.
+Her parents encouraged her academically as a child in Harlem, NYC.
+Her father, an immigrant from Trinidad, was a newspaper columnist for the Amsterdam News, a merchant seaman, and the first Black man to work for the New York City Subway as a motorman.
 Her mother's descendants were African slaves and Cherokee.

-As a teenager, Bath won a National Science Foundation Scholarship while attending Charles Evans Hughes High School; this led her to a research project at Yeshiva University and Harlem Hospital Center on cancer that piqued her interest in medicine.
+As a teenager, Bath won a National Science Foundation Scholarship while attending Charles Evans Hughes High School; this led her to a research project on cancer at Yeshiva University and Harlem Hospital Center that piqued her interest in medicine.
 In 1960, she won the "Merit Award" of Mademoiselle magazine for contributing to the project.
-1964 Bath received her Bachelor of Arts in chemistry from New York's Hunter College.
-1968 she received her doctoral degree from Howard University College of Medicine.
-During her time at Howard, she was president of the Student National Medical Association and received fellowships from the National Institutes of Health and the National Institute of Mental Health.
+1964, Bath received her Bachelor of Arts in chemistry from New York's Hunter College.
+1968, she received her doctoral degree from Howard University College of Medicine.
+At Howard, she was president of the Student National Medical Association and received fellowships from the National Institutes of Health and the National Institute of Mental Health.

 Bath interned at Harlem Hospital Center and served as a fellow at Columbia University from 1968 to 1970.
 She also became aware that eye care practice was uneven among racial minorities and poor populations, with a much higher incidence of blindness among her Black and poor patients.
 Determined that, as a physician, she would help address this issue, she persuaded her professors from Columbia to operate on blind patients at Harlem Hospital Center, which had not previously offered eye surgery, at no cost.
 Bath pioneered the worldwide "community ophthalmology" discipline, a volunteer-based outreach to bring necessary eye care to under-served populations.

 Bath holds four patents in the United States and is the first black woman doctor to receive a patent for a medical purpose.
 Her Laserphaco Probe is used to treat cataracts.
-The holder of four patents, she is also the founder of the American Institute for the Prevention of Blindness in Washington, D.C.
+In addition to holding four patents, she is the founder of the American Institute for the Prevention of Blindness in Washington, D.C.
 Three of Bath's four patents relate to the Laserphaco Probe.
 In 2000, she was granted a patent for a method she devised for using ultrasound technology to treat cataracts.

 Bath has broken ground for women and African Americans in some areas.
 Before Bath, no woman had served on the Jules Stein Eye Institute staff, headed a post-graduate training program in ophthalmology, or been elected to the honorary staff of the UCLA Medical Center (an honor bestowed on her after her retirement).
 Before Bath, no black person had served as a resident in ophthalmology at New York University, and no black woman had ever served on staff as a surgeon at the UCLA Medical Center.
 Bath has been honored by two of her universities.
 Hunter College placed her in its "Hall of Fame" in 1988, and Howard University declared her a "Howard University Pioneer in Academic Medicine" in 1993.

-Patricia Era Bath died on May 30, 2019, at the University of California, San Francisco medical center, from cancer-related complications aged 76.
+Patricia Era Bath died on May 30, 2019, at the University of California, San Francisco Medical Center, from cancer-related complications at age 76.

 To become a Doctor